-Discover Morocco.
+Discover the intrigue, rich birdlife, and dramatic landscapes of Morocco.
 Explore Marrakech’s famous Medina and Souk with your guide, journey across the highest pass in the High Atlas Mountains, bird the breathtaking Sahara, walk palm-fringed wadis for migrants, search for Egyptian Nightjar, Desert Warbler, Crowned and Spotted Sandgrouse, Hoopoe Lark, Cream-colored Courser, Fulvous Babbler, Lanner Falcon, and more.
-Witness sunrise over the high sand dunes—life changing.
-Food is delicious and we soak in all of Morocco’s rich nature and culture.
+Witness sunrise over the high sand dunes—pure inspiration!
+Food is delicious and in typical Naturalist Journeys style, we have fun and soak in all of Morocco’s rich nature and culture.

 - Arrive in Marrakech and get birding right away!
 Our hotel’s gardens are the perfect place to start your trip list

 - Experience the varied habitats of the High Atlas Mountains, from lush green vegetation to sparse steep slopes

 - Drive up to Oukaïmeden, a ski resort in the High Atlas Mountains, in search of high mountain species